 The Levitical priests, all the tribe of Levi, shall have no portion or inheritance with Israel.
 They shall eat the LORD’s food offerings as their inheritance.
 They shall have no inheritance among their brothers; the LORD is their inheritance, as he promised them.
 (18:1-2)

 The tribe of Levi was ”among their brothers”.
 Therefore, to be descendants of Isaac and at the same time be ”among their brothers” is not a contradiction.
-It’s the opposite!
-In the book of Acts the disciple Peter told the people in Jerusalem that Jesus was the promised one:
+It’s the opposite.
+In the book of Acts the disciple Peter told the people in Jerusalem that Jesus was the promised prophet:

 Moses said, ”The Lord God will raise up for you a prophet (Jesus) like me from your brothers.
 You shall listen to him in whatever he tells you.”
 (3:22)

 If Peter claimed that Jesus was the promised prophet like Moses, how could Muhammad come about 600 years later and claim that he instead was the one?
 Was the disciple Peter wrong, he who had been taught by Jesus for three and a half years?
-I fully believe he knew that Jesus was the long awaited prophet.
-And there is no evidence at all that this verse has been changed/corrupted.
+No, he knew Jesus was the long awaited prophet.
+And there is no evidence that this verse has been changed/corrupted during history.
 Therefore, if Peter was right, which I fully believe, then Muhammad was wrong.
 He was not the promised prophet.
 Jesus was!